janus-idp/backstage-showcase/showcase-docs/getting-started.md

 ### Disable Telemetry

-To turn off Segment telemetry, you need to deactivate the Segment provider plugin
+To turn off the telemetry feature, you must disable the `analytics-provider-segment` plugin either using the Helm Chart or the RHDH Operator.

 #### Using Helm Chart

-When you are using Helm Chart, you need to modify Helm values by adding the following configuration (if the Segment plugin is already present in your configuration, you can just change `disabled: false` to `disabled: true`):
+Add the following code in your Helm configuration file:

 ```yaml
 global: